Nivalyx/osu-wiki/wiki/Medals/en.md

 | Mappers' Guild Pack V | Clear all the beatmaps bundled in the [Mappers' Guild Pack V](https://osu.ppy.sh/beatmaps/packs/2032) beatmap pack. |
 | Mappers' Guild Pack VI | Clear all the beatmaps bundled in the [Mappers' Guild Pack VI](https://osu.ppy.sh/beatmaps/packs/2033) beatmap pack. |

-It is worth noting however that the contents of all the Theme Beatmap Packs have been dramatically altered over time since [their first introduction in 2008](https://osu.ppy.sh/community/forums/topics/1853).
-For the list of all the beatmaps that was being listed in the Theme Beatmap Packs in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).
+It is worth noting however that the contents of all the Video Game Packs, Anime Packs, Internet!
+Packs, and Rhythm Game Packs have been dramatically altered over time since [their first introduction in 2008](https://osu.ppy.sh/community/forums/topics/1853).
+For the list of all the beatmaps that was being listed in the aforementioned beatmap packs in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).

 ## Skill